Carvajal, Trent, Huijsen latest: Real Madrid injury

 Possible return date: October 26 (vs. Barcelona)

-Real Madrid defender Alexander-Arnold suffered a hamstring injury during the early stages of the Champions League clash with Marseille on September 16, but the Englishman is now back in training, and he could return for El Clasico.
+Real Madrid defender Alexander-Arnold suffered a hamstring injury during the early stages of the Champions League clash with Marseille on September 16, but the Englishman is now back in training, and he is in line to return to the squad against Barcelona.

 Dani Carvajal